madhawa-se/em-backend/README.md

 1. Clone the repository.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies.
+4. Add mongodb connection string as Environment varible `DATABASE_URL`
-4. Run `npm run dev` to start the development server.
+5. Run `npm run dev` to start the development server.

 ## Frontend Repository

 For the frontend repository, visit [this URL](https://github.com/madhawa-se/em-frontend).